Controversies at the University of KwaZulu-Natal: Eviction of shack dwellers and the firing of Fazel Khan

 In 2005 vice-chancellor Malegapuru Makgoba tried to have three families, living in shacks on the Westville campus, evicted.

 UKZN academics Fazel Khan and Sally Giles directed a documentary film about Abahlali baseMjondolo, a shack dwellers' movement.
-When Kahn was excised from both the photo and text in an article about the documentary in the university newsletter UKZNdaba, he was charged with dishonest conduct because he told newspapers that he believed that he had been excised from the photograph and text by the university management due to his role in the staff strike of 2006.
+When Khan was excised from both the photo and text in an article about the documentary in the university newsletter UKZNdaba, he was charged with dishonest conduct because he told newspapers that he believed that he had been excised from the photograph and text by the university management due to his role in the staff strike of 2006.
 Khan was found guilty of bringing the university into disrepute and fired.
 The Mercury had previously reported that vice-chancellor Makgoba had publicly declared that, following a request from Mayor Obed Mlaba, he would charge Khan and 2 other academics working with Abahlali baseMjondolo for 'incitement'.
 Khan is currently suing the university for unfair dismissal.